 Rethinking economics for the 21st century How can we understand economics in today’s rapidly changing world?

 These trends, and the unprecedented speed at which they are evolving, demand an interdisciplinary approach of today’s economists.
 Economics has long been one of the most insular fields, but broader understanding is required today as the lines increasingly blur between the personal and economic spheres, between progress and destruction.
-“New technologies are changing economics.
+Digital transformation is revolutionizing economics.
 They are changing production, supply lines, the face of work and education.
 We think that the economy should have a great deal of expertise about the intersection of technology and economics,” said Manuel Muñiz, Dean of IE School of Global and Public Affairs.
 “IE University will be training economists for the challenges of today and challenges of tomorrow, we are rethinking economics for the 21st century.”

 Leaning into irrationality